 Pesticide Paradox: Unwrapping the Regulatory Riddle in a World Where Veggies Need More Protection than Your Medicine Cabinet Published: 30 July 2024 Regulating pesticide registration and labelling is not enough; close monitoring on the ground is critical.
 In Kenya, this is where the food safety chain begins to break.
-By Christine Gatwiri
+Christine Gatwiri

 App-solutely Plowing Through: Debunking the Digital Farming Myth and its Plot Against Farmer Sovereignty Published: 19 June 2024 Article As digital agricultural platforms like Digifarm and Azure Farmbeats expand across Africa, there’s a growing need to examine the broader implications.
 These platforms, while promising increased yields and efficiency, may also further entrench corporate interests in agriculture, raising questions about the true beneficiaries of this digital revolution.